 One of the misconceptions is that it would be standardized against the U.S. dollar in terms of its value.
 This is not true, and this is what makes investing in euro so intriguing.

-The euro is currently trading around $1.19 USD (September 2018).
+The euro is currently trading around $1.10 USD (September 2019).
 This is often referred to as the exchange rate.
-This means it costs $1.19 to purchase one euro.
-About four years ago, euro was trading at around $1.39.
+This means it costs $1.10 to purchase one euro.
+About five years ago, euro was trading at around $1.39.
 This demonstrates the euro is not fixed to the dollar, and there is an opportunity to make or lose money from the change in the exchange rate over time.

 This is one reason investors would be interested in euro.
 If the relative value of the dollar rises or falls, the investor can make money from this change.